-It's best to avoid using selvage edges in your quilts because the extra thickness can create problems (little lumps and irregular areas) when patchwork is sewn together.
-If the appearance of selvage changes in some areas and does not resemble the fabric, the appearance of your patchwork will change, too.
+It is best to avoid using selvage edges in quilts because the extra thickness can create problems (little lumps and irregular areas) when patchwork is sewn together.
+If the appearance of the selvage changes in some areas and does not resemble the fabric, the appearance of the patchwork will change, too.
 Extra thickness can also make it more difficult to hand quilt some areas of the project.

-Remember that there are no rules in quilting.
-If you're short of fabric and must include a small portion of the selvage try to keep it within a seam allowance and use as little of the selvage as possible.
-When your project is complete you may not even be able to see where the selvage was sewn into the quilt.
+The cardinal rule with quilting is that there are no rules in quilting.
+When short of fabric and are forced to include a small portion of the selvage, try to keep it within a seam allowance, and use as little of the selvage as possible.
+When a project is complete, people may not even be able to see where the selvage was sewn into the quilt.

-Quick-pieced quilt patterns are often assembled, a least in part, with rotary cut strips that are cut from selvage to selvage across a fabric's crosswise grain.
-Patterns nearly always tell you to avoid using the selvages in the patchwork.
+Quick-pieced quilt patterns are often assembled, at least in part, with rotary cut strips that are cut from selvage to selvage across a fabric's crosswise grain.
+Most patterns will nearly always direct you to avoid using the selvages in the patchwork.

 Selvages are perfect for string piecing but can be used to create any project.
-Take a look at a few selvage edge quilts on Pinterest to see some of the creative ways quilters have used these unique strips of fabrics.
+Take a look at a few selvage edge quilts online to see some of the creative ways quilters have used these unique strips of fabrics.